328 WH East Hall

 - Applied Mathematics

-My research is generally focused on the development and analysis of mathematical models with the aim of extracting reliable, rigorous, and useful predictions for interesting scientific problems.
+Doering's research is focused on the development and analysis of mathematical models with the aim of extracting reliable, rigorous, and useful predictions for interesting scientific problems.
 Such models range from deterministic and stochastic dynamical systems arising in biology, chemistry and physics, to systems of nonlinear partial differential equations such as those which (ostensibly) describe turbulent fluid flows.
-The techniques I use vary from the development of exact solutions, to modern approximation and asymptotic methods, careful numerical computations and simulations, to abstract functional and probabilistic analysis - often a combination of all four approaches.
+The techniques used vary from the derivation and development of exact solutions, to applications of modern approximation and asymptotic methods, careful numerical computations and simulations, and abstract functional and probabilistic analysis - often a combination of all four approaches.